pgpbpadilla/ewebrtc-sdk/node-dhs/README.md

-# NodeJS Developer Hosted Server (DHS) for AT&T WebRTC JS SDK
+# Node.js DHS for AT&T Enhanced WebRTC JavaScript SDK

-A node application with the following functionality:
+This Node.js Developer Hosted Server (DHS) is a node application that enables you to manage the following:

-  * Manage configuration options for the SDK's Node Sample Application
+* Configuration options for the SDK's sample application
-  * Manage Application configuration (application key, secret, redirect_uri, etc.)
+* App configuration (app key, app secret, redirect_uri, etc.)
-  * Handle AT&T OAuth Token creation using credentials and scope.
+* AT&T OAuth token creation using credentials and scope
-  * Create E911 Id given an address
+* E911 ID creation

 ## Contents of this Package

-This package contains the software necessary to run a DHS to be used together with a NodeJS Sample Web Application.
+This package contains the software necessary to run a DHS for a Node.js sample Web app.

 - `/package.json` - Configuration options
-- `/att-webrtc-dhs.js` - Main NodeJS program
+- `/att-webrtc-dhs.js` - Main Node.js program

 ## Configuring the DHS

-The configuration is located in the file: `/package.json`
+The following configuration options are located in `/package.json`:

-### DHS Specific Configuration
+### DHS-Specific Configuration

 ```javascript
 "dhs_config": {